 In all of the cases we reviewed, we believe that OPD gathered all relevant evidence available.
 As we have often found, in many of the cases video and/or audio recordings proved to be a significant factor in allowing OPD to reach an appropriate conclusion.
-In one case, further described below, we believe that OPD did not fully considered all of the relevant evidence which surfaced during the investigation.

 Investigators conducted follow-up interviews to seek clarification or resolve inconsistencies in one of the 12 cases we reviewed.
-In this case, two witness employees were each interviewed twice.
-With the exception of the case described below, we do not believe follow-up interviews were warranted in the other cases we reviewed.
+In this case, the subject officer was interviewed twice.
+We do not believe follow-up interviews were warranted in the other cases we reviewed.

-OPD made credibility assessments for all involved parties in six of the 12 cases.
+OPD made credibility assessments for all involved parties in five of the 12 cases.
 In two cases, the complainants were deemed "not credible."
-In one case, the complainant's statements were inconsistent with available body-worn camera (BWC) footage; and in the other case, the complainant's statements were refuted by recorded calls of the incident in question.
-In one case, a civilian employee, the subject of the investigation, was deemed not credible, and a truthfulness allegation was sustained as a result of the investigation.
-We agreed with all of the credibility assessments we reviewed.
+In one case, the complainant's statements were inconsistent with available body-worn camera (BWC) footage; and in the other case, the complainant's statements were affected by his mental health status.
+Officers responded for a welfare check and subsequently placed the complainant on a mental health hold.
+We agreed with all of the credibility assessments we reviewed, although we found the credibility assessment of a subject officer in one case to be problematic.
+In this case, the assessment appeared boilerplate and did not coincide with the facts of the case.
+The investigator noted that "[the subject officer's] statements were based on his recollection of the incident and consistent with BWC."
+The officer's statements were actually inconsistent with BWC video - in fact, so much so that he was called in for a second interview to reconcile the discrepancies.

 Six cases were approved for summary finding; and per policy, investigators are not required to assess the credibility of the involved officers and civilian employees in these instances.
+Another case was administratively closed, negating the need for credibility assessments.

-In ten of the 12 cases we reviewed, OPD resolved inconsistent statements.
-In six of these cases, BWC recordings were available and assisted in the determination.
-In two other cases, recorded phone calls were available for review.
+In nine of the 12 cases we reviewed, OPD resolved inconsistent statements.
+In eight of these cases, BWC recordings were available and assisted in the determination.
+In the other case, a failure to activate a BWC was discovered during an audit.
 Two cases resulted in at least one finding of not sustained.
 Not sustained is an acceptable finding; and by definition, it implies that inconsistencies were not resolved despite investigative efforts.
+One case was administratively closed, negating the need to assess and resolve inconsistencies.